Getting engaged in 2020? Shop these on-trend ring designs

 Demi Diamond Ring ($1,690; brilliantearth.com)

-Additionally, a hidden halo (or pave diamonds that wrap around the center gem) are a "fun detail that has become very popular as it doesn't change the overall look of a ring, but gives a flash of sparkle from the side," according to Landau.
+Additionally, a hidden halo (or pave diamonds that wrap around the center gem) are a "fun detail that has become very popular, as it doesn't change the overall look of a ring, but gives a flash of sparkle from the side," Landau says.

 _______________________________________________________________________________